BLOG

 Tools and Resources

-Managing performance obligations can be complex, especially for companies with numerous or intricate contracts.
+Managing performance obligations can be complex, especially for companies with numerous or intricate contracts that include a variety of goods or services.
 Particularly challenging scenarios may warrant consulting with accounting professionals or auditors.

 For more information on performance obligations and similar revenue recognition resources, consider the following: